-Denise has a record of working closely with the Cambridge Police Department to ensure that Cambridge residents are not only safe, but also informed.
+Denise has a long track record of working closely with the Cambridge Police Department to ensure that Cambridge residents are not only safe, but also informed.
 She has pushed to increase the level of communication between the police and the community, such as pushing legislation mandating that neighborhood meetings are convened within 72 hours of public safety concerns arising.

-In response to the pleas of many business owners and area residents, Denise has been leading the charge in urging the City to pilot a police kiosk or mini-outpost in Central Square, in order to ensure that the Cambridge Police have a more visible presence in Central Square, and to provide greater peace of mind to those who have shared their concerns about criminal or otherwise off-putting activity in this area, and who otherwise might avoid this area.
+In response to the pleas of many business owners and area residents, Denise led the charge in urging the City to pilot a police kiosk or mini-outpost in Central Square, in order to ensure that the Cambridge Police have a more visible presence in Central Square, and to provide greater peace of mind to those who have shared their concerns about criminal or otherwise off-putting activity in this area, and who otherwise might avoid this area.

-In her second term as Mayor, Denise has won plaudits for her leadership in the wake of the devastating fire in the Wellington-Harrington neighborhood in December 2016.
+Leadership In Working on Behalf of Fire Victims: In her second term as Mayor, Denise has won plaudits for her leadership in the wake of the devastating fire in the Wellington-Harrington neighborhood in December 2016.
 Over 150 people were displaced by a 10-alarm fire on December 3, 2016, and as firefighters valiantly worked to contain the fire, Denise was on the scene with the City Manager and other City leaders, working to establish a Mayor's Fire Fund that would go on to collect and distribute over $1 million to fire victims.
 Denise set up the Mayor's Office as the Base of Operations for the City Manager's Office, numerous City Department Heads, the Red Cross, the Cambridge Housing Authority, and numerous community partners for daily strategy sessions throughout December, as the City and its partners worked to assess the damage, triage those who were impacted by the fire, and find both short term and then long term shelter and housing for those who were displaced.
 In so doing, Denise and the City leaders demonstrated how a city can and should respond in the wake of tragedy, to quickly get the necessary assistance to those who are most in need, and to quickly help people start getting back on their feet.

-Throughout her time on the City Council, Denise has continually worked with the Cambridge Housing Authority regarding quality of life issues and safety concerns for its tenants, and she has regularly worked to have a presence at community meetings around these issues.
+Working with tenants of the Cambridge Housing Authority: Throughout her time on the City Council, Denise has continually worked with the Cambridge Housing Authority regarding quality of life issues and safety concerns for its tenants, and she has regularly worked to have a presence at community meetings around these issues.
 She established educational initiatives that seek to inform and engage women around the issue of domestic violence, and she has participated in a number of domestic violence awareness and preventative campaigns.

 Citizens’ Privacy Rights: In prior Council terms, after careful consideration and intense debate, which included input from many Cambridge residents, Denise joined other members of the City Council in voting against the Department of Homeland Security’s plan to install surveillance cameras in various locations in the city.
 In this current term, Denise worked with the ACLU to bring forward legislation asking the City to draft a clear, coherent, and consistent policy on how it approaches surveillance technology, and this legislation is currently working its way through the City's vetting process so that the City Council and the community can begin rigorous discussions.